State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping

-On the real system, the Ruckig trajectory generation algorithm, along with both the Ideal and Randomized State RL trained models, consistently achieved successful picking of all 50 evaluation boxes.
-The top-performing vision-based agent in the real setup is the \gls{IGAE} RL agent, with a success rate of 84\%.
+On the real system, the Ruckig baseline along with both the Ideal and Randomized State \gls{RL} trained models, consistently achieved successful picking of all 50 evaluation objects.
+The top-performing vision-based agent on the real setup is the \gls{IGAE} \gls{RL} agent, with a success rate of 84\%.
 In contrast, all other agents relying on image observations experienced a significant drop in their ability to grasp the targets.
 Specifically, the vanilla autoencoder achieved a success rate of 60\%, followed by the \gls{VtS} with 52\%.
-The end-to-end paradigm exhibited the lowest success rate, at 24\%.
+The end-to-end paradigm exhibited the lowest success rate at 24\%.

-In qualitative terms, as it is evident in the supplementary video, the Randomized State RL agent exhibited smoother behavior compared to the Ideal State agent.
-It maintained minimal velocities when approaching the boxes, while the Ideal State agent displayed a jittery movement pattern due to operating at maximum velocity ranges, resulting in overshooting.
-This highlights the importance of incorporating observation noise during policy training for numerical agents to ensure robust sim-to-real transfer.
+In qualitative terms, as is evident in the supplementary video\footnote[6]{The supplementary video can be found at: https://youtu.be/saX9zc9pbps}, the Randomized State \gls{RL} agent exhibited smoother behavior compared to the Ideal State agent.
+It maintained minimal velocities when approaching the object, while the Ideal State agent displayed a jittery movement pattern due to operating at maximum velocity ranges, resulting in overshooting.
+This highlights the importance of incorporating observation noise during policy training for numerical agents to ensure robust sim2real transfer.